We can provide you with advice and representation anywhere in England and Wales.

 Offences which are racially or religiously aggravated may attract a sentence of up to 2 years imprisonment in the crown court.

-An offence is committed if a person uses threatening, abusive or insulting words or disorderly behaviour within the hearing or sight of a person likely to be caused harassment, alarm or distress as a result.
+If a person uses threatening, abusive or insulting words or behaviour within the hearing or sight of a person likely to be caused harassment, alarm or distress, an offence is committed under section 5 Public Order Act 1986.
 A general defence of the behaviour being reasonable in the circumstances may be available to the defendant.
 This offence carries a maximum penalty of a £1000 fine.
 Where the offence is racially or religiously aggravated the fine may be increased up to a maximum of £2500.

 Drunk and Disorderly